cafarovanuranaa/AvitoDealProbabilityANN/README.md

 - Produces a well-optimized ANN for regression tasks.
 - Provides clear evaluation metrics for interpretation.

-The result is a fully functional ANN capable of predicting `deal_probability` with optimized architecture and parameters.
+The result is a fully functional ANN capable of predicting 'deal_probability' with optimized architecture and parameters.